Are SEO plugins Useless?

 Are SEO plugins necessary?

+For me, I find them useful for seeing how my finished product rates.
 After a while it becomes like that pet cat who sleeps nearby while you work.
 A crutch some might say.

 Why do I use Rank Math over other Plugins?